How to Refinance Your Mortgage in 8 Steps

 What credit score do I need to refinance a mortgage?

 The credit score you’ll need for a mortgage refinance will vary by loan program.
-For a conventional rate-and-term refinance, you’ll need at least a FICO Score of 620 or higher, while a minimum of 580 is required for an FHA loan.
+For a conventional rate-and-term refinance, you’ll need at least a 620 credit score, while a minimum 580 credit score is required for an FHA loan.
+There’s no minimum score required to refinance a VA loan, but most lenders prefer at least a 620 score.

 Can I refinance a mortgage with bad credit?

-You can refinance a mortgage with bad credit, but your options will be more limited for a conventional rate-and-term refinance.
-Some government-backed loan programs, like FHA loans and VA interest rate reduction refinance (IRRRL) loans, offer refinance options to eligible borrowers who may not have stellar credit.
-You also can work with an alternative or nonprime lender if you have bad credit, or simply wait to refinance your home until you improve your credit score.
+You can refinance a mortgage with bad credit, but your options are limited for a conventional rate-and-term refinance.
+Some government-backed loan programs, like FHA loans and VA interest rate reduction refinance loans (IRRRLs), offer refinance options to eligible borrowers who may not have stellar credit.
+You may also work with an alternative or nonprime lender if you have bad credit, or simply wait until you improve your credit score to refinance your home.

 Is it better to refinance with the same lender?